Kiru Taye

 Kiru Taye is a Nigerian writer, who specializes in romance novels.

 Career

 Taye began writing romantic novels after her inability to find localized romantic novels.
 In 2015, Taye wrote a short story, "Lunch with Ifemelu", which she claims was inspired from Americanah by Chimamanda Ngozi Adichie.
 The story is centered on Obinze, a married man who intends to have an affair with an old admirer, Ifemelu.

 In 2017, she was listed as the 3rd best selling Nigerian authors by OkadaBooks.
-Notwithstanding, in a 2017 blogpost on Brittle Paper, she decried how it is an uphill task for her to increase readership for her writings.
+Notwithstanding, in a 2017 blogpost on Brittle Paper, she described how it is an uphill task for her to increase readership for her writings.
 In June 2018, her books were the subject of an exploratory discussion on the genesis and acceptance of pleasurable sex among Africans, and the role of novelist in documenting it.
 Excerpts from Taye's book, His treasure was investigated in the publication.